juji-io/editscript/README.md

 suggestions and contributions are very welcome.

 * Further speed up of the algorithms, e.g. better heuristic, hashing, and so on.
-* Support other data types as collection types, e.g. strings.
 * Globally optimize an editscript stream.

 ## :green_book: References